RedGuff/8Ball/README.md

 # 8Ball
-Stupid (exercice): an answer at random!
+Stupid (exercice): an answer at random from a file!
 Many languages possibles.